backupbrew/switchbrew/Homebrew Menu.md

 # File Associations

 NOTE: This is not yet available with the latest hbmenu release.
-This is not yet implemented.

 File-association cfg files can optionally be loaded from SD "/config/nx-hbmenu/fileassoc/" during startup.
 There's 1 .cfg file for